CyclicLight/cycliclight.github.io/wiki/religion/Pantheon.md

 | [Moern, Lord of Graves](Moern) | Graves | Cycle of Life | Neutral | Gravekeepers, Morugarde |
 | [The Daughter, The Void Lost](Daughter) | Twilight | ??? | Neutral | ??? |

+### The Not Gods / Null Gods

+The Null Gods, unlike the Shards are not born from the Maker.
+As their names imply they are not considered deities in the way the Shards are though they have the ability to draw power from faith & prayer as any other deity.
+Their numbers are made up of varying demons, bastard demi-gods, fey, and other powerful beings like some Liches & Dragons.

+Their motives are separate from the Shards and may not align the mortal morality.

 ### Polytheism

 Though a person may hold a certain deity in higher regard than the rest, many pray to multiple throughout their lives.
 For example; a grieving son may pray for Moern to protect the spirit of their recently departed mother, a spouse may pray to Tyra to protect their beloved as they cross the sea, whilst an soldier might pray to Caelon for an end to the war.